roadtools/roadprofile/docs/api_reference.rst

 API reference
 #############

-This is the entire list of modules, classes, functions and minor objects used in RDMS.
+This is the entire list of modules, classes, functions and minor objects used in RoadProfile.

 Filtering
 ---------